-I believe strongly that learners should be enabled to take control of their learning wherever possible.
-They should be supported and encouraged to articulate precisely what they want to learn and guided to engage in learning experiences that match both their base knowledge and their identified learning needs.
-In more formal contexts, learning should (where possible) be focused around creation of new knowledge, with the learning artefacts created serving as evidence of learning, a base for further learning through reflection, and as a point of connection to others with similar interests or learning goals.
+I believe that learners should be enabled to take control of their learning wherever possible.
+They should be supported and encouraged to articulate precisely what they want to learn, and guided to engage in learning experiences that match both their existing knowledge and their identified learning needs.
+In formal contexts, learning should (where possible) be focused around creation of new knowledge, with the learning artefacts created serving as evidence of learning, a base for further learning through reflection, and as a point of connection to others with similar interests or learning goals.
 Learning should be social, shared through professional and peer networks.
 For adults, motivation is key to learning, and for the teacher, understanding the motivations of individual students is paramount.

-At the Caledonian Academy I have been involved in studies exploring knowledge workers' learning practices in the petrochemical and finance industries, examined learning of professionals in mainstream and connectivist MOOCs, supervised a PhD student exploring research student learning by examining their employability development, and specified tools to support knowledge worker learning through a process we call 'Charting'.
+With Glasgow Caledonian University I have been involved in studies exploring knowledge workers' learning practices in the petrochemical and finance industries, examined learning of professionals in mainstream and connectivist MOOCs, supervised a PhD student exploring research student learning by examining their employability development, and specified tools to support learning towards goals through a process we call 'Charting'.
 You can find some of my current and recent work on this site at:

-My first PhD student, Elena Golovushkina completed her studies in January 2013 successfully defending her thesis entitled: Employability development in the context of PhD studies: Exploring the views and experiences of key stakeholders publishing papers in IJRD and IJTD on the way.
-She is now working in Argentina.
+My first PhD student, Elena Golovushkina completed her studies in January 2013 successfully defending her thesis entitled: Employability development in the context of PhD studies: Exploring the views and experiences of key stakeholders.
+Elena and I published papers in IJRD and IJTD reporting the results of the research.
+Elena is now working in Argentina.

 You can find traces of me in many places in the web.
-A good starting point is twitter @cdmilligan (here is my twitter archive - AdBlock Plus seems to block the content for some users but there are no adverts so you can turn it off for that page) or my LinkedIn profile. you can also visit my (infrequently updated) professional blog: http://worklearn.wordpress.com/ .
+A good starting point is twitter @cdmilligan (here is my twitter archive - AdBlock Plus seems to block the content for some users but there are no adverts so you can turn it off for that page) or my LinkedIn profile.
+You can also visit my (all too infrequently updated) professional blog: http://worklearn.wordpress.com/ .
 The landing site: about.me/colinmilligan provides a comprehensive set of links.